sniperaz/git-exercise/README.md

 # git-exercise
-I have a vague idea of what i am doing...Making Changes
+I have a vague idea of what i am doing...making changes again Is this working?